jwdevantier/ujira/README.md

 1. provide your JIRA credentials and endpoint
 2. (optionally) provide additional JQL queries you want to use
-3. Install the various back- and front-end dependencies.
+3. Install the various dependencies.
+4. Run the server(!)

 ### Pointing ujira to your jira installation
 `ujira` expects to read an `env` file during startup which defines some environment variables, this is namely used to configure which JIRA installation to talk to and which credentials to present.

-Create an `env` file with the following information, remember to change the values:
+Create an `auth.env` file with the following information, remember to change the values:

 ```
 JIRA_ENDPOINT="https://myjira.mycompany.com"